ahmedkamal6/Quizzical/README.md

 # Quizzical

-quizz app craeted with react the idea from .

-last solo project Learn react for free Course on scrimba .
+quizz app craeted with react the idea from .  return last solo project Learn react for free Course on scrimba .

 when internet slow it takes time to get the questions so i added loading animation  .